barthlab/ratatouille/README.md

 - `TimeSeries`: Base class for continuous temporal data with validation
 - `Events`: Discrete event data with timestamps and values
 - `Fluorescence`: Calcium imaging data with motion correction and cell metadata
+- `Potential`: Electrophysiological recordings with spike detection and filtering
 - `Timeline`: Experimental event sequences with supported event validation

 ### DataSet Management